Fill out the form below:

 Audrey Low MSBA ’19 CandidateThe workplace has been changing over time.
 This generational change—along with evolving job markets—has brought new faces to different fields, most noticeably in analytics jobs.The relatively recent push for women to join historically male-dominated STEM fields...Read More

 If you aspire to earn a business leadership role, whether in general management or data analytics, choosing William & Mary’s Raymond A. Mason School of Business for your Online MBA or Master of Science in Business Analytics (MSBA) is a wise first step.
-At William & Mary, you’ll receive world...Read More
+At William & Mary, you’ll receive world-c...Read More

 Joe Wilck, Online MSBA Faculty DirectorBusiness analytics can be defined as the use of analytics to guide business actions or business decisions; it is an action-driven approach to a well-defined problem that results in a decision to be made based on analytics-derived data.But that is not en...Read More

 Audrey Low MSBA ’19 CandidateImagine as a new Master of Science in Business Analytics (MSBA) student, you have had a semester or less of preparatory classes as a primer for one of the most diverse and growing fields in business: data analytics.
-This may have been the only exposure you’ve had...Read More
+This may have been the only exposure you’ve had to...Read More

 No matter your role in business, it’s important to have a strong grasp of accounting principles to help you better understand how your work impacts your company’s bottom line.Whether you want to own your own business, aspire to join the C-suite at a Fortune 500 company, or are just looking to g...Read More